 What types and formats of native advertising exist?
 When should you use each type?
 And what platforms can help you get your message in front of the right audience?
 Buckle up and read along, we've got your answers here.

-So, native advertising is a way to reach out to an audience in an unobtrusive way that looks and reads as the surrounding content and succeeds in building trust, brand awareness, generate leads and more.
+First, let's start with the basics.
+Native advertising is a way to reach out to an audience in an unobtrusive way that blends in seamlessly with its surrounding content.
+Done well, native advertising will build trust, brand awareness, generate leads and more.

 Please keep your arms and legs inside the vehicle at all times.

 What are the best native advertising formats?

 The short – and quite annoying – answer to the question is: “it depends”.
 Your business may be able to reach the most relevant target group using formats that would make other companies miss the mark.

 If you have your own data on how different formats perform for your business, it might be wise to trust that over someone else’s list of best practices.

 There are, however, some general insights you probably should consider when planning your next native advertising campaign.

 But before we get to that, let’s take a look at the available formats for native ads.